Lowo88/Lowo88/README.md

 - 👋 Hi, I’m @Lowo88
 - 👀 I’m interested in ... learning Rust & Java script.
-- 🌱 I’m currently learning ...A little of Rust
+- 🌱 I’m currently learning ...Python!
 - 💞️ I’m looking to collaborate on ...Juno network secret network just to name a few.
 - 📫 How to reach me ...
 On X @lowo88.stars